The Daily Telegraph

-The Daily Telegraph, known online and elsewhere as The Telegraph, is a British daily broadsheet conservative newspaper published in London by Telegraph Media Group and distributed in the United Kingdom and internationally.
+The Daily Telegraph, also known as The Telegraph, is a British daily broadsheet conservative newspaper published in London by Telegraph Media Group and distributed in the United Kingdom and internationally.
 It was founded by Arthur B. Sleigh in 1855 as The Daily Telegraph and Courier.
-The Telegraph is considered a newspaper of record in the UK.
+The Telegraph was headlined by the BBC in 2004 as the UK's "other paper of record" and mentioned in the Broadview Guide to Writing in 2017 as a newspaper of record among others.
 The paper's motto, "Was, is, and will be", was included in its emblem which was used for over a century starting in 1858.

-In 2013 The Daily Telegraph and The Sunday Telegraph, which started in 1961, were merged, although the latter retains its own editor.
+In 2013, The Daily Telegraph and The Sunday Telegraph, which started in 1961, were merged, although the latter retains its own editor.
 Both papers are politically conservative and support the Conservative Party, although the Daily Telegraph was moderately liberal before the late 1870s.